rafaeltorquato/cucumber-example/README.md

 # cucumber-example
-An example of cucumber tests with Java Platform
+An example of cucumber tests on Java Platform